Why medical trunk stock is a risky blind spot

 Inventory Management

-In order for Materials Management staff to accurately manage supplies for elective surgeries and to anticipate upcoming inventory requirements, data on historical usage is needed.
+In order for Materials Management staff to accurately manage supplies for elective surgeries and to anticipate upcoming inventory requirements, supply chain data on historical usage is needed.

 As trunk stock is routinely left outside of data-capture, there is a whole set of data that is invisible and cannot be factored into inventory planning.